 College can be a time for enjoyment, but it can also create various stressors.
-Stress doesn’t have to weigh you down.
-The strategies and information below can help you manage your stress levels and increase your confidence.
+This stress doesn’t have to weigh you down.
+The strategies and information below can help you manage your academic stress levels and increase your confidence.

 Academic resilience is the ability to overcome obstacles in the face of adversity.
 The way we think is essential to resilience.
 In order to build academic resilience, you may need to retrain your brain and the way you think by working on mindset and grit.

 Mindset matters.
 Often, we are stuck in something called a fixed mindset.
 We believe certain things about ourselves can’t change; therefore, we don’t try to change them.
-However, when you try to adopt a growth mindset embraces the fact that any area you put time and effort into can improve.
+However, a growth mindset embraces the fact that any area you put time and effort into can improve.

 Fixed versus Growth Mindset Statements

 |I'm not good at this.||What am I missing?|

 |I give up.||I'll use a different strategy.|